-If a referral of abuse is reported for an out-of-home care setting or HCBS waiver home setting and appears to be a licensing, certification, policy, or procedural issue, refer the reporter to the licensing person or the administrator of the facility, agency, or program.
+If a referral of abuse is reported for an out-of-home care setting or HCBS (Home and Community Based Services) waiver home setting and appears to be a licensing, certification, policy, or procedural issue, refer the reporter to the licensing person or the administrator of the facility, agency, or program.

-When the referral does not meet the criteria for an evaluation but alleges illegal activity, tell the reporter to notify law enforcement and document the recommendation in the intake module.
+When the referral does not meet the criteria for an evaluation but alleges illegal activity, ask the reporter to notify law enforcement and document the recommendation in the intake module.